 In my guide about how to write a winning blog post, I outlined a very crucial step in the blog writing process.

-When you write a blog post, you want to find topics that have a common ground between you and your reader.
+When you write a blog post (whether for your own site or a part of a guest blogging campaign), you want to find topics that have a common ground between you and your reader.

 The crossover point between what you want to write and what they want to read is the sweet spot you should always aim for in order to cultivate long-lasting relationships with your blog readers.